Are Dog Shampoos All The Same? April 12 2022

 4) Dimethicone/Cyclomethicone - methicone's are silicone oils used to smooth down the fur, while adding thickness and shine.
-These attributes wouldn't be so bad if methicone's weren't harmful to deal with.
-"Avoid spilling, skin and eye contact" is noted in this material safety data sheet.
+These attributes aren't so bad unless you are using a dry shampoo on your pet.
+Methicone's that can be inhaled cause the most harm.
 And when this chemical decomposes, it can form toxic gases!

 5) Paraben - these are added to act as a preservative to prevent bacterial growth.
 The side effects of having parabens absorbed through the skin or ingested can contribute to the development of cancerous tumours in people, so why risk cancer in our dogs?

 6) Phenoxyethanol - many "natural" products contain this ingredient as a preservative instead of using a paraben.
 It can also be used in the fragrance of a shampoo.
-Its chemical structure is similar to parabens and have similar side effects like skin irritation and reproductive toxin.
+Its chemical structure is similar to parabens and have similar side effects like allergic dermatitis.

 7) Propylene Glycol - Propylene Glycol is a cosmetic form of mineral oil and works as a humescent, which creates retention of moisture.
 This chemical is also a skin irritant and "repeated exposure may cause flaking of the skin," states DOW Chemical's MSDS.
 In shampoo, it is supposed to work at holding moisture in the skin, but using the shampoo regularly causes skin dryness.... talk about a Catch 22!